Enoch Arden: Background

-He finds upon his return from the sea that, after his long absence, his wife, who believed him dead, is married happily to another man, his childhood friend Philip (Annie has known both men since her childhood, thus the rivalry), and has a child by him.
-Enoch's life remains unfulfilled, with one of his children now dead, and his wife and remaining children now being cared for by his onetime rival.
+Enoch finds upon his return from the sea that his wife is married happily to his childhood friend and rival and has a child by him.
+Enoch's life remains unfulfilled, with one of his own children now dead and his wife and remaining children now being cared for by another man.

 Enoch never reveals to his wife and children that he is really alive, as he loves her too much to spoil her new happiness.
 Enoch dies of a broken heart.

-The story could be considered a variation on and antithesis to the classical myth of Odysseus, who, after an absence of 20 years at the Trojan War and at sea, found a faithful wife who had been loyally waiting for him.
 The use of the name Enoch for a man who disappears from the lives of his loved ones is surely inspired by the biblical character Enoch.
 In fact, also the entire chronological structure of the protagonist's life with its cycles related to the biblical symbolism of the "days of Creation" binds to the name of Enoch, as demonstrated by the analysis of an Italian thinker long interested in this work, and denotes Tennyson's ability to insert theological intentions into simple elegiac mode with an unprecedented complexity in English literature.